Geekthedev/sentinelvault/readme.md

 ## Disclaimer

 SentinelVault is designed for secure local secret storage.
-While we follow security best practices, please evaluate the tool's suitability for your specific security requirements.
-The authors are not responsible for any data loss or security breaches.
+While the author follow security best practices, please evaluate the tool's suitability for your specific security requirements.
+The author is not responsible for any data loss or security breaches.

 ---